patchlevel/event-sourcing/docs/pages/projection.md

 # Projections

-With `projections` you can create your data optimized for reading. projections can be adjusted, deleted or rebuilt at any time.
+With `projections` you can transform your data optimized for reading. projections can be adjusted, deleted or rebuilt at any time.
-This is possible because the source of truth remains untouched and everything can always be reproduced from the events.
+This is possible because the event store remains untouched and everything can always be reproduced from the events.

 A projection can be anything.